 “Her father’s surname is unknown.
 I know his name was Nicolas, but that is all I know.
 I am not a woman of honor, your grace.”
 Margaret bowed a bit lower, feeling the blush creep onto her face as people in the room started to whisper behind their hands.

 Suzanna forgot about her promise to behave, they were whispering about her mother.
 She stomped her foot, and her little heel clicked loudly against the stone floor, echoing off the walls.
-The whispering came to a stop, and anyone who was willing to make eye contact with the child saw a stern and determined look that caused most of them to shrink back a little in their chairs.
+The whispering came to a stop, and anyone who was willing to make eye contact with the child saw a stern and determined look that caused most of them to almost irrationally shrink back a little in their chairs.

-Margaret panicked for a moment, sure the Queen was going to be displeased with the eight year old calling order in her waiting room, but then she laughed, “A stern child, Madam Reese, and protective of her mother.
+Margaret panicked for a moment, sure the Queen was going to be displeased with the eight-year-old calling order in her waiting room, but then she laughed, “A stern child, Madam Reese, and protective of her mother.
 Congratulations, because not all woman can make such a claim.”